 This recipe makes two jars of celery and dill-spiced kraut, and two jars of peppercorn and bay-spiced kraut.
 Divide your spices equally among the jars.

 I like to fill my jar in layers: half a teaspoon of spices, some cabbage and carrot mix, another half a teaspoon of spices, more cabbage and carrot mix, and so on.
 While you do this, tamp the layers down with the back of a spoon to squeeze more liquid out of the vegetables.
+Pour any remaining liquid from the mixing pot into your jars.
 Leave at least an inch or two of headspace after filling, since the kraut will continue to expand and release liquid while it’s fermenting.

 Run a chopstick or the end of a long spoon around the perimeter of the jar to release any trapped air pockets.
 It’s important that all the veggies are completely covered in liquid.